 Total Market Capitalization for NEPSE index

-After adding market capitalization of all companies listed in the stock exchange, we will get the total market capitalization of an economy.
-In other terms, one can term total market capitalization as the eocomy’s market capitalization.
-The total market capitalization is the key concept used in the calculation of NEPSE index.
+After adding the market capitalization of all companies listed on the stock exchange, we will get the total market capitalization of an economy.
+In other words, total market capitalization is the economy’s market capitalization.
+The calculation process of the NEPSE index uses the key concept of total market capitalization.

-After knowing what the market capitalization and total market capitalization of a company, let move on to the actual calculation process of NEPSE index.
-We get the NEPSE index by multiply the ratio of current period’s total market capitalization to base period’s total market capitalization by 100.
-Mathematically, the formula for calculating NEPSE index can be expressed as:
+After knowing a company’s market capitalization and total market capitalization, let’s move on to the actual calculation process of the NEPSE index.
+We get the NEPSE index by multiplying the current period’s total market capitalization ratio by the base period’s total market capitalization by 100.
+Mathematically, the formula for calculating the NEPSE index can be expressed as:

 $$\text{NEPSE Index} = \frac{\text{Total Market Capitalization of Current Period}}{\text{Total Market Capitalization of Base Period}} * 100$$

-Yet there are hundreds of listed companies in the stock exchange, we proceed with the three hypothetical companies – A, B and C – and generalize the concept to include comprehensive list of companies.
+Yet there are hundreds of listed companies on the stock exchange.
+We proceed with the three hypothetical companies—A, B, and C—and generalize the concept to include a comprehensive list of companies.

 Now, let’s present the concept with a hypothetical example as follows: